AdaCore/xmlada/docs/schema.rst

 XML Schema Syntax
 =================

-The Schema modules provides subprograms and types to parse an XML schema and validate an XML document with this schema.
+The Schema module provides subprograms and types to parse an XML schema and validate an XML document with this schema.

 This document does not provide a full documentation on the format of XML Schemas.
-This is extensive, has several obscure features, which, although supported by XML/Ada, are of little use in most pratical uses.
+This is extensive, has several obscure features, which, although supported by XML/Ada, are of little use in most practical usages.
 We refer the reader to the first part of the XML Schema specification, which is designed as a tutorial (`http://www.w3.org/TR/xmlschema-0/
 <http://www.w3.org/TR/xmlschema-0/>`_).